TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 This looks like a class with methods to TypeScript, rather than the collection of standalone functions it's intended to be.
 To be fair, it would look like a class with methods to any human reading the code too.

 The `useVirtualScroll` clients use destructuring to extract the values and functions from the object.
-That's a bad idea with a real instance-of-a-class object, because the `this` point gets lost.
+That's a bad idea with a real instance-of-a-class object, because the `this` pointer gets lost.
 The solution is to add additional type annotations so that it's clear there's no use of `this`.

 ```ts
 export interface VirtualScrollState {